MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 - Project team members
 - Who is the sponsor of the project?
 - What Microsoft 365 technologies (e.g., SharePoint, Yammer, Stream, Flow) were used as part of the solution?
-- What were the reasons for building the SharePoint site/solution?
+- What were the reasons for building the SharePoint site?
 - Provide a description of the solution
-- What impact or results has the SharePoint site/solution generated?
+- What impact or results has the SharePoint site generated?
-- What best practices for planning and implementing your solution would you recommend to other who are building their own SharePoint site/solution?
+- What best practices for planning and implementing your solution would you recommend to other who are building their own SharePoint site?

 Learn more about how to [create a form](https://support.microsoft.com/office/create-a-form-with-microsoft-forms-4ffb64cc-7d5d-402f-b82e-b1d49418fd9d) using Microsoft Forms.

 ### Customize the Site creation guidelines page
 To ensure the proper use of SharePoint in your organization it is important to communicate your site usage guidelines to new and existing site owners.
-This should include guidelines for how people should create sites in your tenant, design standards, and how people should share information using SharePoint and Office 365.
+This should include guidelines for how people should create sites in your tenant, design standards, and how people should share information using SharePoint and Microsoft 365.

 ![Image of the site creation guidelines page](media/sss-creation-guidelines.png)